ParabolInc/parabol/README.md

 ### License

-Copyright (c) 2016-present, Facebook, Inc.
+Copyright (c) 2016-present, Parabol, Inc.

 This codebase is dual-licensed under the GNU AFFERO GENERAL PUBLIC LICENSE, Version 3.0 while holding, at Parabol's sole discretion, the right to create